pyvista/pyvista-tutorial/_sources/tutorial/04_filters/exercises/b_clipping.rst.txt

     p.show()

 ..
-GENERATED FROM PYTHON SOURCE LINES 81-82
+GENERATED FROM PYTHON SOURCE LINES 85-86

-Run the box clipping algorithm with the defined box geometry
+Run the box clipping algorithm with the defined box geometry.

 ..
-GENERATED FROM PYTHON SOURCE LINES 82-94
+GENERATED FROM PYTHON SOURCE LINES 86-98

 .. code-block:: default